jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 You shouldn't.

-There's nothing I can tell everyone to agree Darth Blockbuster, or Darth Charles, or Darth However, was really a Sith.
-There's only something I can show you.
+At the start of this journey, I told you characters fight over tools.
+In every story from The Illiad to Star Wars, the character who holds the tools is the victor who writes the rules.

+So what tool have I given you to defeat the Sith?

+Sure it's easy to mock Darth King Charles.
+It's easy to mock Darth Blockbuster.
+We have history that showcases their stupidity.
+We have the cyborgology of history books and news articles to see their stupidity.

+But who is the Darth in your life that'll you'll stand up to and saw "Hey listen asshole, clean out the garbage can and let someone else take command".

+For Techvolution to be real, that has to happen.
+Political philosophy is often called "visions of the just and good society".
+Every political philosophy imagines a world "classic stories" where the leaders are selfless and use their powers to benefit the community.

-I didn't write this book to create a new ruling philosophy and make a new and better rule book.
-Socrates, Plato, Aristotle, Cicero, St. Augustine, John Locke, even my favorite Rousseau could't make a political philosophy that, when applied inside a rule book, killed the Sith.
+Socrates and Plato called these heroes the "philosopher kings", Aristotle called them "".
+Machiavelli called them a "educated prince".
+They each in their own way admonished selfish leaders, people who I called the Sith.
+None, not even my favorite Rousseau, could make a political philosophy that, when applied inside a rule book, killed the Sith forever.

-Eventually, no matter what, every ruling philosophy fell victim to the Darth Blockbuster's of history.
+The repeating story of civilization has been a society that embraces a ruling philosophy lead by true heroes using new tools to better their societies like Clovis I and George Washington.
+But eventually the story shifts.
+The leaders become self-important like Darth King Charles, and Darth Blockbuster and use spectacle to distract the masses.

 Thus, even after the Jedi won, it wasn't long before the protagonists and antagonists again fought over tools, and the extras are stuck in between trying to figure out who the bad guys were.

+So asking you to pick the right side?
+How can the people ever get it right.

 That's why I never planned on writing this book.
-It was the stupidity of meeting "Darth Blockbuster" face to face so many times that made me realize, before we embrace the new world open-source and digital tools is making possible, we need to forgot the past.

 I only wrote this book to wipe all old philosophies and their rule books away.
+The people who don't understand the SpaceX landing a rocket is more important than any regulation reforms.
+That health-insurance doesn't mean a healthy population.
+That to advance humanity we need to let us majically advance our cyborgology any way we want.

+Because the truth is, the Sith only survive because we have "visions" of a just and good society.
+Digital tools let's use actual see these visions and apply them to common senses.

 Techvolution is the next ruling philosophy.
 It empowers seamless human technological evolution by ridding Darth Blockbuster of his power, by empowering extras to decide when society should upgrade our tools.

 But it does so not with a rule book written by me, you, a manager, or a president.
-It does so be letting Nature make the rules.
+It does so with what I said at the very start every story is about.
+A new tool that changes the game.
 The only thing that can forever kill the Sith is a tool.
 A tool I say.

-Because digital tools are the telescope showing us the Nature in a new light.
-One that finally let's us finally see the "visions of the just and good society" the philosophers dreamed about.
+And what is this tool?

-So come Stargazer, with your mind wipe clean up old philosophies, and human written rule books, we can now find true answers to the human condition as we tear the mask of Nature, and stare into the face of God.
+So come Stargazer, with your mind wipe clean up old philosophies and human written rule books, we can now find true answers to the human condition as we tear the mask of Nature, and stare into the face of God.
+While the Sith survive from their Death Star, we will kill them by a tool the Jedi can control, the Life Star.

 # EPILOGUE